BinaryMuse/fluxxor/site/contents/what-is-flux.md

 ### Inversion of Control

-Since stores update *themselves* in response to actions, no other piece of the system has to know how to modify the application's state.
+Since stores update themselves internally in response to actions (rather than being updated from outside by a controller or a similar module), no other piece of the system needs to know how to modify the application's state.
 All the logic for updating the state is contained within the store itself.
 And, since stores only ever update in response to actions, and only synchronously, testing stores simply becomes a matter of putting them in an initial state, sending them an action, and testing to see if they're in the correct final state.

 ### Semantic Actions